 Vegetables are nutritious, usually low in calories, and they should make up a substantial portion of the diet at any age.
 They're rich in fiber, contain lots of vitamins and minerals, and the colorful pigments contain phytochemicals may have additional health benefits.

 One Cup for Toddlers

-Toddlers age two and three years should eat one cup of vegetables every day.
+Toddlers from age two to three years should eat one cup of vegetables every day.
 That's one cup spread throughout a whole day, not one cup at each meal; one serving for a toddler may be only two or three tablespoons.
 It takes about 16 tablespoons to equal one cup.

 Cooked vegetables are usually best for toddlers because children at this age don't always chew their food well so raw vegetables may present a choking hazard.
 Boiled, baked or roasted vegetables are better than fried vegetables, which have extra calories from fat.

 One and One-Half Cups to Two Cups for Children

 Boys and girls from age four to eight years old should eat 1 1/2 cups of vegetables every day.
-That's one and one half cups of vegetables spread throughout a whole day, not for each meal.
 One serving for a small child may be only three or four tablespoons.

-Girls age nine to thirteen should eat at least two cups of vegetables every day and boys of the same age should eat two and one-half cups every day.
+Girls age nine to thirteen should eat at least two cups of vegetables every day and boys of the same age should eat 2 1/2 cups every day.
 Kids who are active and get more than 30 minutes of exercise every day may need even more vegetables.